Mission, Vision & History

 RAIHN/FPGROC Timeline:

-2017 - RAIHN moves office and the Day Center from a house on Meigs St. to 142 Webster Ave.
+• 2017 - RAIHN moves its office and the Day Center from a house at 34 Meigs Street to 142 Webster Avenue.

-2021 - following suite with the national organization and other Affiliates, RAIHN changes its name to Family Promise of Greater Rochester which acknowledges the broad array of services provided beyond shelter (hospitality).
+• 2021 - RAIHN changes its name to Family Promise of Greater Rochester, which acknowledges the broad array of services provided beyond the original Shelter Program.

-2022 - FPGROC purchases 142 Webster Ave. and announces new Transitional Housing Program.
+• 2022 - FPGROC purchases 142 Webster Avenue and announces a new Transitional Housing Program.

 FPGROC is recognized as a model of social justice and advocacy by social service providers and the community at large as the premier provider of services to families that have been temporarily displaced from their homes.
 We accomplish this role by achieving the highest levels of independence and lowest recidivism rates for our guest families.
 We do this through superior and recognized case management, a rich and fulfilling volunteer and donor network of faith and community partners, and an unparalleled record of efficient investment of community resources.
 Our commitment to families first and to respecting diversity will continue to earn us a solid foundation of support from the Rochester community and will continue to hold us in the highest esteem of our guest families and caring volunteers.